SagaBegins/java-multi-module-project-helper/README.md

 - `edit_config`: Opens config in gedit.
 - `edit_helper`: Opens helper in gedit.
 - `open_file <code-file-names>`: Opens the specified code file in visual studio code.
+- `scan_code [Kotlin|Java]` : Scans for codes files of specified language.
+Scans for java files by default.

 ## Using helper.ps1